spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/quantity-selector/README.md

 # quantity-selector (molecule)

-Display a drop-down with predefined values of product quantity.
+Displays a drop-down with predefined values of product quantity.